Open Pit Mine with Faults (FLAC3D)

 zone joint create by-slot 'joint' separate

-Note that the command zone joint configure is required before zone joints can be created.
-This automaticaly sets the analysys to be small strain (large strain is not yet supported for zone joints).
-This also automatically assigned a mohr-coulomb contact model to any subsequently created contacts.
+is required before zone joints can be created.
+This automatically sets the analyses to be small strain (large strain is not yet supported for zone joints).
+This also automatically assigned a Mohr-Coulomb contact model to any subsequently created contacts.

-Models coming from Griddle often comntain imperfectly aligned faces.
+Models coming from Griddle often contain imperfectly aligned faces.
 It may be necessary to increase tolerances used when identifying contacts.
-See the documentation for zone joint create command under the create-contacts keyword for details.
+See the documentation for zone joint create

 Geology

 In reality, the volume being modeled will contain many different geological units.
 In this example, we will assume only two units, plus a waste dump.
-To idenitfy zones belonging to the different units, we can use the group names automatically assigned by Griddle and just give them more representative names.
+To identify zones belonging to the different units, we can use the group names automatically assigned by Griddle and just give them more representative names.

 Similarly the zones making up the region to be excavated can also be identified.
 Note that a different slot is used when assigning the pit group names so that these zones have two names (a geological name and an excavation name).